 The Kärntner Straße is a famous street that begins in Stephanplatz and ends in the Karlsplatz, where the Vienna State Opera is located, it is full of shops like Zara, H&M, MAC, Swarovski, etc, and some cafeterias like the famous Café Sacher Wien, where you can eat the chocolate cake called Sacher torte ( I didn’t try it yet, I will let that for the next time)

 What I did try was another famous sweet of Vienna, which are the Mozartkugeln, or Mozart balls, chocolates filled with pistachio marzipan.
-They are expensive, as everything else in Vienna.
+They are expensive, like everything else in Vienna.
 I think I decided to buy a violin-shaped box in the gift’s shop in Schönbrunn for about €8,00.

 What to buy as a souvenir?